Regulation of greenhouse gases under the Clean Air Act: Second Trump administration, 2025 policy to repeal emission standards

-On 1 August, the EPA proposal to rescind its Endangerment Finding (EPA-HQ-OAR-2025-0194-0093) was officially posted beginning a public comment period ending on September 15, later extended to midday on September 22, 2025.
-It proposed repeal of all greenhouse gas emission standards for vehicles or engines, claiming they were not authorized by the Clean Air Act, or alternatively alleging significant doubt of the reliability of the previous analysis and findings on scientific records, or "on the alternative bases that no requisite technology for vehicle and engine emission control can address the global climate change concerns identified in the findings without risking greater harms to public health and welfare."
+The EPA "Proposed Rule.
+Reconsideration of 2009 Endangerment Finding and Greenhouse Gas Vehicle Standards" was officially posted on August 1, beginning a public comment period ending on September 15, (later extended to midday on September 22, 2025).
+It proposed repeal of all greenhouse gas emission standards for vehicles or engines, asserting they were not authorized by the Clean Air Act, or alternatively alleging significant doubt of the reliability of the previous analysis and findings on scientific records, or "on the alternative bases that no requisite technology for vehicle and engine emission control can address the global climate change concerns identified in the findings without risking greater harms to public health and welfare."

-The proposed reversal of the 2009 Endangerment Finding does not align with accepted scientific consensus; the IPCC's Sixth Assessment Report (2023), based on the work of 721 authors from 90 countries, represents a widespread global consensus on climate science.

-Department Of Energy Notice of Availability [Docket No. DOE–HQ–2025–0207] dated August 1, 2025, sought "public comment on the draft report produced by DOE's Climate Working Group (CWG), titled 'A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate' (CWG Report)."
+The EPA rule said it had considered reports including the IPCC Sixth Assessment Report (2023), which represents a widespread global consensus on climate science, and the National Climate Assessment which had been removed from government websites, but referred to "the most recently available science" and extensively cited the May 27 draft of the CWG Report.
+Also on August 1, 2025, the Department Of Energy sought "public comment on the draft report produced by DOE's Climate Working Group (CWG), titled 'A Critical Review of Impacts of Greenhouse Gas Emissions on the U.S. Climate' (CWG Report)."
 The notice included an overview, and required written comments to be submitted on or before September 2, 2025.

-The DOE CWG report was immediately criticized for cherry-picking evidence to support its positions, misrepresenting the results of multiple scientists, and highlighting uncertainties to imply that a scientific consensus does not exist.
+As legal justification, the EPA proposed a new narrow reading of the Clean Air Act to end any federal regulation of greenhouse gas emissions, presenting various arguments based on a selective reading of the regulatory history of the act and of Supreme Court precedent.
+Relying on the CWG Report and disregarding scientific consensus, it concluded that harm caused by regulating vehicle emissions exceeded benefits, and alternatively proposed rescinding all regulation of GHGs emitted from U.S. vehicles, with or without the Endangerment Finding.
+The rule would be challenged in courts, but the composition of the supreme court had changed, and if it overturned the 2006 decision this could prevent future administrations from using the clean air act to regulate greenhouse gas emissions.

+The National Academies announced, on August 7, a committee led by Shirley M. Tilghman to "review the latest scientific evidence on whether greenhouse gas emissions are reasonably anticipated to endanger public health and welfare in the U.S." producing a self-funded fast-track assessment for the EPA public comment period deadline.
+Dessler said "This is what the DOE should have done all along, rather than hire five people who represent a tiny minority of the scientific community and have views that virtually nobody else agrees with."
+Around 70 academics had already responded to his Bluesky post inviting participation in a coordinated response to the DOE and EPA invitations to comment, and experts consulted by Carbon Brief reported multiple false or misleading claims in the DOE report.